DS-project-2025-team/ds-project-2025/docs/final_report/parts/scalability/optimizations.typ

 A simpler solution is sending tasks with delay $d=t\/n$ and utilize the batching provided by message broker~(libraries).

 By continuosly measuring the average time $t$, the system can react to node leave and joins.
+The Followers can measure their computation time and report them to the Leader.